John Bennet (composer): Early life

 Bennet was born into a prosperous family and received his first exposure to music as a choirboy and advanced in music by his early twenties, he produced the Volume of 17: Madrigals for Four Voices.
 At around that same time, Bennet fashioned four psalm settings and a prayer for the 1599 Barley's psalter.
 Though Bennet's style showed the influence of Wilbye, Weelkes, and Dowland, his greatest debt was to Thomas Morley.

-Social Status
+Social status

-It is likely that Bennet had strong connections in high places in English society: many of his madrigals were written for festive occasions held at Court or in private residences of wealthy patrons in London.
-His madrigal, "Eliza, her Name Gives Honour" was one of several madrigals written for the feted guest at a celebration, in this case Queen Elizabeth.
-At such events, choirboys from the Chapel Royal were typically the featured performers.
+It is likely that Bennet had strong connections in high places in English society: many of his madrigals were written for festive occasions held at court or in private residences of wealthy patrons in London.
+His madrigal, "Eliza, her name gives honour" was one of several madrigals written for the feted guest at a celebration, in this case Queen Elizabeth I. At such events, choirboys from the Chapel Royal were typically the featured performers.

-Composition Style
+Composition style

 John Bennet composed chiefly in the English madrigal style.
 He also composed several religious songs for church choral performances.
 His music shows a great deal of influence from the works of Thomas Morley.
 Bennet did not borrow musical ideas from earlier settings but he was knowledgeable about the latest trends of English madrigal during the time he was alive.